Garry Marshall: Career

 Marshall had several responsibilities during this period of his career: most of his hit television series were created and executive produced by him.
 His first producing assignment came with Hey, Landlord in 1966.
 He stepped up the next year, producing The Lucy Show.
 Then came successes in producing The Odd Couple, Laverne & Shirley, Blansky's Beauties, Mork & Mindy, Angie, and Happy Days.

 One such project titled Four Stars was directed by Lynda Goodfriend (who portrayed Lori Beth in Happy Days), and was based on a play Goodfriend had read when she was studying at the Lee Strasberg Center, which had been written by John Schulte and Kevin Mahoney.
 It starred Julie Paris (the daughter of Jerry Paris) and Bert Kramer.
 Schulte later co-wrote with TV veteran writer and producer Fred Fox Jr., who penned and produced a number of Marshall's television series, including Happy Days and Laverne & Shirley.
 Marshall went on to focus on directing feature films, with a series of hits, such as Beaches (1988), Pretty Woman (1990), Runaway Bride (1999), The Princess Diaries (2001), The Princess Diaries 2: Royal Engagement (2004), Valentine's Day (2010), and New Year's Eve (2011).
-Other films he directed included Nothing in Common (1986), Overboard (1987), Frankie and Johnny (1991), Dear God (1996), The Other Sister (1999), Raising Helen (2004), Georgia Rule (2007), and Mother's Day (2016).
+Other films he directed included Nothing in Common (1986), Overboard (1987), Frankie & Johnny (1991), Dear God (1996), The Other Sister (1999), Raising Helen (2004), Georgia Rule (2007), and Mother's Day (2016).